 Architects are too conceited and therefore intimidating

 Yes, there are definitely architects out there who live for the power that they potentially have on a building site and/or behind the scenes.
 That said, architects are just human beings which means we vary in personality immensely.
 There can be conceited teachers, doctors, tilers, shop assistants…do you see what I’m saying?
 I struggle with this one because I am so far from conceited that you wouldn’t believe.
 I am confident, but as a service provider, I make it my business to be considerate, kind and approachable.
-I will go far as to say that an architect simply can’t be good at their job if they can’t relate to their clients as well as the builders and consultants that they work with.
+I will go as far to say that an architect simply can’t be good at their job if they can’t relate to their clients as well as the builders and consultants that they work with.
 It would be like a bus driver who doesn’t have a license…they shouldn’t be gifted the task of transporting people around safely.
 My best advice to dismiss this myth is to search for an architect that listens to you and respects you (and your dreams)….we do exist!

 I don’t need an architect because I know exactly what I want and I know how to design my house